sys4/automx/src/doc/automx.conf.5.rst

 	protocol to connect to this server is SMTP.
 Specifying this name is only applicable for account_type = email.

+caldav
+	This name specifies a CalDAV service as defined in RFC 4791.
+The protocol to connect to this server is HTTP.
+The server definition expects a URL like https://caldav.example.com/.
+Specifying this name is only applicable for account_type = email currently.
+	This service only affects autodiscover view.

+carddav
+	This name specifies a CardDAV service as defined in RFC 6352.
+The protocol to connect to this server is HTTP.
+The server definition expects a URL like https://carddav.example.com/.
+Specifying this name is only applicable for account_type = email currently.
+	This service only affects autodiscover view.

+ox
+	This name specifies an existing OX App Suite service.
+Some clients need to know where to access the OX App Suite HTTP API.
+The server definition expects a URL like https://ox.example.com/.
+Specifying this name is only applicable for account_type = email currently.
+	This service only affects autodiscover view.

 Parameters
 ''''''''''